Gift giving and your household carbon footprint

 Composting is a fantastic way to address food and yard waste by harnessing the natural aerobic process that converts organic materials into a nutrient-rich soil.
 Composting results in a reduction in the amount of food that ends up in landfills, where it releases emissions into the atmosphere.
 It also can provide you and your community with rich material to enhance your soil and garden.

 Some people don’t have the capability to have a traditional outdoor composting set-up, for example if they lack a yard or their shared apartment greenspace doesn’t permit composting.
 Others who want to compost might not live in areas with municipal green bin pickup.
 A cool option in these cases is a countertop composter.
 These are small compost systems that you can keep in your kitchen that accelerate the composting process.
 The Lomi Composter is a popular model that can fit on a countertop.
 According to Lomi, their composter uses 60kWh of energy for 100 composting cycles, equal to 220 pounds of diverted landfill food waste.
 For users who don’t have an outdoor garden, the compost generated can be used along with soil for potted plants, or donated to a community garden.

 3. Plantable cards

-Plantable cards are a unique alternative to the traditional holiday card that gets tossed in the recycling bin, or worse, the garbage.
+Plantable cards are a unique alternative to the traditional card that gets tossed in the recycling bin, or worse, the garbage.
 These cards, from companies like Botanical Paperworks and various small vendors on Etsy, are typically made from recycled paper embedded with seeds.
 Many of the options are beautiful in their own right, you can write on them like normal paper, and your recipient can plant them.
 The paper will compost away in the soil, and with normal care, the seeds begin to sprout.
-It’s a neat way to combine a nice seasonal greeting along with the gift of a plant or flowers.
+It’s a neat way to combine a personalised card along with the gift of a plant or flowers.

 4. An E-bike